adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/creating-an-astro-site.md

   featured_image: https://cc-dam.imgix.net/Astro+Beginner+Tutorial+Series2.png
   featured_image_alt: Creating an Astro site
 ---
-# Creating an Astro Site: Beginners’ Tutorial

-**In this lesson you will learn how to create an Astro site.**

 **Written by <a target="_blank" rel="noopener" href="https://rodneylab.com/">Rodney Johnson</a>**

 ## What is Astro and what does it do Differently?